suzycc/heal-frozen-shoulder/_posts/2024-01-01-arresting-the-process.md

 ## Arresting the Freezing Process
 <a id="arresting-the-process"></a>

 In Summer 2024, I came home from a long walk late one Thursday afternoon and my shoulders were completely fine.
 After dinner, I noticed my right shoulder was sore, and by the middle of the night it was waking me up whenever I moved.
-By the morning, I was in agony and had lost subtantial mobility.
+By the morning, I was in agony and had lost substantial mobility.

 The timing was not great—we were heading off on a trip and would be in the car for fours that day, followed by another four hours the following day, with no easy access to a hanging bar.